Batman of Zur-En-Arrh: Bruce Wayne

+Amanda Waller later secretly stole Failsafe's body for her own purposes.

 Characterization

 Costume

 The costumes of the two incarnations of the Batman of Zur-En-Arrh are the same, consisting of gaudy, outlandish colors.
 In the modern continuity, the crazed Bruce Wayne comments that, despite the ostentatiousness of the costume, Robin had dressed this way for years, implying that it reflects the "total confidence" of the Zur-En-Arrh Batman in his ability to attract the attention of his enemies whereas the Earth Batman dresses in dark colors to attack his foes in the shadows.

 Skills, abilities, and resources

 Tlano possessed much high-tech equipment, owing to his residence on a futuristic planet.
 His version of the Batmobile had an "atomic-powered" motor, and he flew a rocket-shaped Batplane.
 His main weapon was the "Bat-radia", with which he could "jam atmospheric molecules", affecting the equipment of his enemies.
 At the end of the story, Tlano leaves Bruce with the device, which becomes inoperable in Earth's environment.

 The Bruce Wayne incarnation also possesses a Bat-radia.
 This may or may not reflect a continuity between the two stories, as Grant Morrison has made efforts to treat Batman's entire publication history as his backstory.
 This version of the device scrambled security systems, for instance, overriding and confusing Arkham Asylum's, as well as serving as a tracking device to allow Batman's allies to find him.
 To add a note of humor to the story, the radia is presented as a "cheap-ass radio" instead of the object seen in the imaginary story, and members of the Black Glove dismiss it as such until they discover its true purpose.